Online sports betting went live in Maryland on Nov. 23.

 Maryland Gov. Larry Hogan called on regulators to speed up the process.

 The Maryland Lottery and Gaming Control Agency reviewed 10 initial online sports betting operators for license approval in October.
-Seven launched on Wednesday and the others will launch at an undetermined date.
+Seven launched in November, and only one additional operator has debuted since then.
+The others will launch at an undetermined date.

 In anticipation of the big reveal, Maryland sportsbooks rolled out free bonus money promos left and right.

-Here’s a look at the 10 initial online sportsbooks to receive a license.
+Here’s a look at the 10 initial online sportsbooks to receive a license in the Old Line State.

 Boston-based DraftKings is one of nine companies within the US wagering industry that books 90% of all betting action.